M1obius/M1obius/README.md

-Joins open, ask family member or Parody(server join, help) Joins closed: Parody, Xian, Dray, Amber, Claire
+Joins open, ask family member or Parody(help)

+Joins closed: Parody, Xian, Dray, Amber, Claire

 , due to no space/limit(or over the limit)